gabrielkrieshok/digital-development-guide/learn/data.md

 - Will everyone have the right hardware and technical equipment?
 - Will variations affect the data collection model?
 5. Type(s) of data
-- Thinking about text, free paragraphs of information versus rigid categories that have been agreed upon beforehand?
+- Thinking about text—free paragraphs of information versus rigid categories that have been agreed upon beforehand?
 - Will there be other data validation techniques, either within the app or via a project coordinator?
 6. Training and rollout
 - Will the process be intuitive?
 Will there be helper text?
 Will this affect the platform selected?